rsree23/Untappd-Project/README.md

 the same way, just make the get() request begin at that beer's Untappd page, not a brewery's page (see files for more information).

 ******* Here are some of the analyses I did with the data, but I cannot include due to confidentiality:
 Most common genders
 Most popular beers
 Most popular breweries
-Distribution of the most frequent hours of the day Most popular locations
+Distribution of the most frequent hours of the day
+Most popular locations
 Distribution of user ratings
 ******* Other exploratory analysis I would have liked to do include the following:
-Most popular beer styles among multiple breweries, Most popular mediums (can, bottle, growler) based on time of day (or month), Most popular beer styles based on time of day (or month), Most popular mediums based on beer style
+Most popular beer styles among multiple breweries,
+Most popular mediums (can, bottle, growler) based on time of day (or month)
+Most popular beer styles based on time of day (or month)
+Most popular mediums based on beer style
 Do people rate beers higher/lower depending on time of day/month/year?
 Location?
 Are certain beer styles more popular at certain locations?
 At certain times?
 If two breweries are selling the same beer style at the same location, but one is selling more, why is there a difference?
 Can this data help answer that?
 How does the beer's label influence popularity (and therefore sales)?
 Image analysis of the beer label could be done?